dymaxionlabs/terraform-modules/github-actions/README.md

 allows Github to pull/push to an artifact registry, and access secrets in the project.
 Adjust the service account roles according to your needs.

-It is recommended to include the following outputs, as you will need them to set up as variables in the Github repository:
+The module automatically sets the following repository variables, to configure Github Actions correctly:

+* `GCP_PROJECT_ID`: The project ID
+* `GCP_SERVICE_ACCOUNT`: The email of the service account created
+* `GCP_WORKLOAD_IDENTITY_PROVIDER`: The ID of the workload identity provider

+You can also these as outputs, in case you need them for other purposes:

 ```hcl
 output "github_actions_workload_provider" {